JonasMoss/univariateML/vignettes/overview.md

 * Compare the fit of your candidate models with `AIC` or `BIC`.
 * Look at QQ plots or PP plots of your data.
 * Plot the data together with density estimates.
-* Compute confidence intervals using parameteric bootstrap.
+* Compute confidence intervals using parametric bootstrap.

-This vignette shows you how to use the tools of `univariateML` to do exploratory data analysis on
+This vignette shows you how to use the tools of `univariateML` to do exploratory data analysis.

 # Mortality in Ancient Egypt

 The dataset `egypt` contains contains the age at death of 141 Roman era Egyptian mummies.
+Our first task is to find a univariate model that fits this data.

 ```r